How can I get in touch in an emergency?

-Tall boxes may have similar dimensions to those of a long box, but are most often used when items needs to be stored or transported in an upright, vertical position or when it is easy to pack a tall object through a narrow opening being the top of the box.
+Tall boxes may have similar dimensions to those of a long box, but are most often used when items need to be stored or transported in an upright, vertical position or when it is easy to pack a tall object through a narrow opening being the top of the box.

 What is a die cut box?

 These are boxes that can be tailored to your specific requirement.
 Die-cut boxes require a die-cutting tool in order to cut the box design out of the corrugated cardboard sheets and, as such, are more cost effective for larger quantities of boxes, although we do specialise in short runs too.
 Most styles need little or no tape to secure.
 Click here to see a selection of die-cut box styles.